pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

 */ -->

 <!--
-/* CSHANG manifest questions:

 1) What sections of the manifest can we really verify?
-I don't want to read the manifest again if I can help it so now that we have it, what sections can we check?
     [backrest] - NO
     [backup] - maybe we should save all or a subset of this information in the result to check later?
 Definitely archive-start/stop but is anything else important?
                 ==> No, start/stop all we need, at least for now